yqshao/tame/docs/tutorial/recipe.md

 Here is an additional checklist for implementing a new recipe.

 - place the recipe in a sub-package of recipes.
-- test the recipe with the latest mdppp code
+- test the recipe with the latest tame code
 - document the method used and cite appropriate reference in docstring of the recipe.